 The artwork keeps this historical fact alive with its visual language.
 In the monumental statue you recognize parts of the posters from 1970 and an atmospheric image of the enormous crowd.
 The CBK Rotterdam approached Zuliani Kunst and Terrazzo bv for the production of the image.

 The unveiling at the Plaszoom in Rotterdam is surrounded by various activities.
-There is an official part with an interview with the organizers of the pop festival in 1970, Georges Knap and Berry Visser, opening words by Ove Lucas, director CBK Rotterdam and Paulette Verbist, portfolio holder Welfare, Culture and City Shop of the Kralingen-Crooswijk District.
-Subsequently, performances by cover band Kbam with music from bands that played at the time of the Holland Popfestival and The Dutch Joe Cocker, The Kik, HeavyLight and DJ Bootsy Paul.
-Intermediate act Then happiness was very common with Sjoerd Pleijsier & Ids van der Krieke.
-Also shown are images from the Polygoon Journal annual review, the trailer Lost Footage, a documentary about the Holland Popfestival 1970 by Ferri Ronteltap and fragments of the film Stamping Ground (1971) by Jason Pohland and George Sluizer.
-Finally, a Pink Project performance.
+There is an official part with an interview with the organizers of the pop festival in 1970, Georges Knap and Berry Visser, opening words by Ove Lucas, director of CBK Rotterdam and Paulette Verbist, portfolio holder Welfare, Culture and City Shop of the borough of Kralingen-Crooswijk.
+Following performances by cover band Kbam with music from bands that played at the Holland Pop Festival at the time and The Dutch Joe Cocker, The Kik, HeavyLight and DJ Bootsy Paul.
+Intermediate act Luck was then very normal with Sjoerd Pleijsier & Ids van der Krieke.
+Also shown are images from the Polygoon Journaal annual overview, the trailer Lost Footage, a documentary about the Holland Pop Festival 1970 by Ferri Ronteltap and fragments of the film Stamping Ground (1971) by Jason Pohland and George Sluizer.
+To conclude, a performance by Pink Project.